TeamINTERACT/publications/pa_line_modelling_2022_Phillips/README.md

 # Physical Activity Line Modelling

 This project is designed to help classify an individual's physical activity patterns over the course of a study by plotting their activity levels per minute and fitting a piecewise equation to the distribution.
-This model is represented in the following manners: a csv detailing each of the line's parameters for each
+This model is represented in the following manners: a csv detailing each of the line's parameters for each participant, figures representing the overall distribution of all physical activity intensities among all participants, and a classification into one of five categories (non-vigorous, consistent, moderately active, extremely active, outlier) for each individual based on their parameters.

 ## Dependencies
 This project requires Python 3.6 or later on any major operating system.